TRohit20/Blogs-Website/README.md

 # Blogs-Website
-Hey guys, this is repository to develop a Community Drive Blogging website
+Hey guys, this is a repository to work on developing a Community Driven Blogging website where the user drives the website and content. where you can write blogs , it can be private or public.
+It has an authentication, where user cannot write or edit or delete blog unless user signs in.
+We can filter the blogs and watch the blogs of a particular user.
+The user who has written the blog can only edit or delete their blog.